-I don’t frequent Saratoga as often as I’d like but when I do think about it I think of class.
-The shops and restaurants on Broadway which is more upscale than and has a completely different feel than downtown Albany.
-I recently went for their yearly Chowderfest and though since I was working, I wasn’t able to partake in any chowder but I was able to grab lunch quick from Esperanto (Caroline Street, Saratoga).
+I don’t frequent Saratoga as often as I’d like.
+The shops and restaurants on Broadway have a completely different feel than downtown Schenectady.
+I recently went for their yearly Chowderfest and since I was working, I wasn’t able to partake in any chowder but I was able to grab lunch quickly from Esperanto (Caroline Street, Saratoga).

 A dough-boy is sauteed chicken breast diced & spiced, blended with cheeses and scallions and baked in fresh pizza dough until golden brown ($3.50).
 I decided on the dough-girl which is the vegetarian version that includes all of the same things except instead of chicken had roasted red peppers, corn and some other vegetables.
 It may seem as if it wouldn’t be filling but it truly was.
 I normally don’t like to eat these types of fried food but I was assured by my coworkers that it was something that couldn’t be missed and that’s the truth!